MS in Germany

 In 2015 more than 40% of the M.Sc. graduates started their career in Consulting so it remained by far the most popular sector.
 Nearly 15 % of the graduates chose an entry position in the Financial Services sector As for the remaining 45%, the sector choice is very diverse in the latest placement statistics which shows that the General Management approach of HHL gives graduates a wide range of career options.

 Employment rate 3 months after graduation: 95%

 EBS is ranked 12th in Master in Management as per FT 2016 rankings for MiM Program.
-The only B-school in Germany to accept non-business graduates for its master program.
 The average starting salary of master graduates is 58,000 euros.
 80% of graduates received their first job offer while studying or at the latest 3 months after the completion of studies with majority of student finding job in Consulting sector followed by Finance and rest choose to work in diverse fields.